 Unites OU students and increase awareness of the black culture and supports black students.
-Plans activities to promote diversity, friendship and understanding.
+Plans activities to promote a community of friendship and understanding where all students feel that they belong to the OU community.

 Champions of Character

 Student group designed to encourage the exercise of sportsmanship and integrity in OU athletics.